|IT Based Tactics||✓|

-Consumer level demand provides the revenue stream for all prostitution and sex trafficking, and has therefore been targeted by local law enforcement agencies as a strategy for prevention and response.
+Consumer-level demand provides the revenue stream for all prostitution and sex trafficking, and has therefore been targeted by local law enforcement agencies as a strategy for prevention and response.
 To identify and apprehend local sex buyers driving the prostitution and sex trafficking markets, the Glendale Police Department has collaborated with other agencies to conduct stings.
-In March 2019, a two-pronged operation resulted in eleven prostituted persons and seven sex buyers arrested in stings led by the Glendale Police Department.
+In March 2019, a two-pronged operation resulted in the arrest of eleven prostituted persons and seven sex buyers in stings led by the Glendale Police Department.
 The first operation targeted escorts who had posted ads online.
 Police responded to those ads, and then arranged to meet at a Glendale hotel.
 Three men and eight women came to the hotel.
 They all received municipal citations for escorting without a license.
-Two of the female escorts were only 17 years old, and the other six women and three men were ticketed for escorting without a license.
-Later in March 2019, Glendale police conducted a reverse sting targeting the men who patronize prostitutes.
+Two of the female “escorts” were in fact 17-year-old sex trafficking victims, and the other six women and three men were ticketed for escorting without a license.
+Later in March 2019, Glendale police conducted a reverse sting targeting the men who patronize prostituted women.
 Glendale police posted ads on a website and arranged meetings with the men who responded.
 Seven men traveled to the hotel room, where they were met by police.
-The men all received a municipal citation for patronizing prostitution,
+The men all received a municipal citation for patronizing prostitution.

-Glendale Police said the goal of such sting operations is to find escorts and then determine whether they are victims of sex trafficking.
-Police provide them with phone numbers for women’s shelters and other organizations that may be able to help them.
-The escorts each receive a roughly $1,000 ticket, but they are encouraged to go to municipal court to talk to the city attorney about options to reduce that fine, which may occur if they agree to participate in programs or receive services.
-Glendale police have been able to arrest traffickers during sting operations, and in other the cases, they develop information and evidence that helps them build a case against sex traffickers.
+In 2019, Glendale police said the goal of such sting operations was to find escorts and then determine whether they were victims of sex trafficking.
+Police provided them with phone numbers for women’s shelters and other organizations that might be able to help them.
+The sexually exploited persons each received a roughly $1,000 ticket, and were then encouraged to go to municipal court to talk to the city attorney about options to reduce that fine, which might occur if they agreed to participate in programs or receive services.
+Glendale police have been able to arrest traffickers during sting operations, and in other the cases, they have developed information and evidence that helps them build a case against sex traffickers.
 Glendale police work with Milwaukee police on bigger trafficking cases.

 - Glendale Police Department